Share the post "Green tourism will change boating forever"

 Click&Boat’s Pioneers of Green Tourism

-Many yacht charter companies that list their boats on Click&Boat go the extra mile to protect the environment.
 One of them is Christianna Yachts, based in Athens, Greece.
-The gem on their fleet is Cosmos, a classic wooden ketch-style gullet available for crewed charters from Pireas.
-This pearl of a boat is as green as it gets, with renewable energy generated by photo voltaic batteries.
-The vessel has been refitted with local materials and reconditioned wood.
-Local workmanship was used to rebuild its hull and cabins, equipping the boat with the patina of old-style, classic shipbuilding.
-Lea Vonta, Director of Sales at Christianna Yachts, said: “We strive to have the minimum carbon footprint in all our charters.
-This is part of our commitment to future generations and to durable, clean yachting, with respect to nature.”
+The gem of their fleet is Cosmos, a classic wooden ketch-style gullet available for crewed charters from Pireas.
+This boat is as green as it gets, with renewable energy generated by photo voltaic batteries.
+Cosmos has been refitted with local materials and reconditioned wood.
+Local artisans rebuilt its hull and cabins, equipping the boat with the patina of old-style, classic shipbuilding.

 Solar panels, the future of boating